 Over the summer, my daughter and I made DIY Chinese folding fans 中国扇子 (zhōng gúo shàn zi) in lucky Chinese colors, red and gold.
 Chinese fans have been iconic in Chinese art, fashion, and history, and paper folding fans are a practical way to cool down.
-So this Chinese hand fan makes for a practical, cultural, and educational activity for a hot summer day!
-Once you have made the fans, you can sit back in the shade and enjoy the breeze from waving the fan.
+So this Chinese hand fan makes for a practical, cultural, and educational activity for a hot summer day.

 The art of the traditional Chinese fan